+Taking 1.7 million refugees in Germany is no easy task, even for an economically wealthy nation, especially over such a short time span.
 Accurately interpreting the crime statistics could contribute to fewer sweeping stereotypes and perhaps greater harmony in social cohesion.

-Many question if the incoming population is leading to higher crime rates, and with tensions rising on the political stage as well as in the streets of Germany, oftentimes numbers give way to emotions and sensationalism in the media.
+Many question if the incoming population is leading to higher crime rates.
+With tensions rising on the political stage as well as in the streets of Germany, oftentimes numbers give way to emotions and sensationalism in the media.

 Since 2015, Germany has seen a sudden influx of immigration more massive than any other in its modern history.
 In 2017, 10.6 million foreign nationals lived in Germany, amounting to a rate of 128.4 per 1,000 people.
 This includes 1.8 million who are seeking refuge from their native country.

 Germany has undergone a fast-paced change to its demographic landscape.
 This change breaks up a relatively homogenous society and exposes it to cultural and social differences more than ever.

 Yet refugee arrivals have already begun to wane, declining from their highest peak in 2015 at 890,000, to a drastically lower number of 186,644 in 2017.

 The development of arrivals is key to understanding the future that many look towards with concern.